 Religious Exploration

 As Unitarian Universalists, we do not seek to provide our children with ready-made answers to life's questions in the form of a fixed creed or doctrine.
-Instead, we seek to provide our children and youth with an environment in which they may grow up with a strong sense of values, morals as set forth in our UU Principles.
+Instead, we seek to provide our children and youth with an environment in which they may grow up with a strong sense of values, morals as set forth in our UU Values.
 To this end, we are committed to offering a Religious Exploration (RE) program which will enrich the lives of our children and youth, helping them to recognize and realize their full potential and build firm foundations for meaningful, ethical lives.

 The great end in religious instruction is